 Salesforce CRM has a wide-range of services designed to improve your business processes.
 But just because a feature is available does not mean that you have to incorporate it into your business.
-Organizations usually end up complicating things by opting for more features than required and implementing, customization built over the previous customization.
+Organizations usually end up complicating things by opting for more features than required which also results in accrued cost of Salesforce Implementation.

 - Poorly defined project scope